Pope Sylvester II: Ecclesiastical career

 In 969, Borrell II made a pilgrimage to Rome, taking Gerbert with him.
 There Gerbert met Pope John XIII and Emperor Otto I. The pope persuaded Otto I to employ Gerbert as a tutor for his young son, Otto II.
-Some years later, Otto I gave Gerbert leave to study at the cathedral school of Rheims where he was soon appointed a teacher by Archbishop Adalberon.
+Some years later, Otto I gave Gerbert leave to study at the cathedral school of Rheims where he was soon appointed a teacher by Archbishop Adalberon in 973.
+He remained in this position until 989, with the only gap being his time as the head of the monastery of Bobbio from 981 to 983.
 When Otto II became sole emperor in 973, he appointed Gerbert the abbot of the monastery of Bobbio and also appointed him as count of the district, but the abbey had been ruined by previous abbots, and Gerbert soon returned to Rheims.
 After the death of Otto II in 983, Gerbert became involved in the politics of his time.
 In 985, with the support of his archbishop, he opposed King Lothair of France's attempt to take Lorraine from Emperor Otto III by supporting Hugh Capet.
 Hugh became king of France, ending the Carolingian line of kings in 987.

 Adalberon died on 23 January 989.
 Gerbert was a natural candidate for his succession, but King Hugh appointed Arnulf, an illegitimate son of King Lothair, instead.
 Arnulf was deposed in 991 for alleged treason against Hugh, and Gerbert was elected his successor.
 There was so much opposition to Gerbert's elevation to the See of Rheims, however, that Pope John XV (985–996) sent a legate to France who temporarily suspended Gerbert from his episcopal office.
 Gerbert sought to show that this decree was unlawful, but a further synod in 995 declared Arnulf's deposition invalid.
 Gerbert then became the teacher of Otto III, and Pope Gregory V (996–999), Otto III's cousin, appointed him archbishop of Ravenna in 998.

 With imperial support, Gerbert was elected to succeed Gregory V as pope in 999.
 Gerbert took the name of Sylvester II, alluding to Sylvester I (314–335), the advisor to Emperor Constantine I (324–337).
 Soon after he became pope, Sylvester II confirmed the position of his former rival Arnulf as archbishop of Rheims.
 As pope, he took energetic measures against the widespread practices of simony and concubinage among the clergy, maintaining that only capable men of spotless lives should be allowed to become bishops.
 In 1001, the Roman populace revolted, forcing Otto III and Sylvester II to flee to Ravenna.
 Otto III led two unsuccessful expeditions to regain control of the city and died on a third expedition in 1002.
-Sylvester II returned to Rome soon after the emperor's death, although the rebellious nobility remained in power, and died a little later.
+Sylvester II returned to Rome soon after the emperor's death, although the rebellious nobility remained in power, and he died a little later.
 Sylvester is buried in St. John Lateran.